Toothbrush: Electric

-It has been discovered in most studies, compared to a manual brush, multi-directional power brush performances are equivalent to those of regular side-to-side manual brushings, possibly with a decrease in plaque and gingivitis.
+It has been discovered in most studies that compared to a manual brush, multi-directional power brush performances are equivalent to those of regular side-to-side manual brushings, possibly with a decrease in plaque and gingivitis.
 These brushes tend to be more costly and damaging to the environment when compared to manual toothbrushes.
 An additional timer and pressure sensors can encourage a more efficient cleaning process.

-Electric toothbrushes can be classified, according to the speed of their movements as: standard power toothbrushes, sonic toothbrushes, or ultrasonic toothbrushes.
+Electric toothbrushes can be classified, according to the speed of their movements as standard power toothbrushes, sonic toothbrushes, or ultrasonic toothbrushes.
 Any electric toothbrush is technically a powered toothbrush.
 If the motion of the toothbrush is sufficiently rapid to produce a hum in the audible frequency range (20 Hz to 20,000 Hz), it can be classified as a sonic toothbrush.
 Any electric toothbrush with movement faster than this limit can be classified as an ultrasonic toothbrush.
-Certain ultrasonic toothbrushes, such as the Megasonex and the Ultreo, have both sonic and ultrasonic movements.

 There are different electric toothbrush heads designed for sensitive teeth and gums, increased stain removal, or different-sized bristles for tight or gapped teeth.
 The hand motion with an electric toothbrush is different from a manual toothbrush.
 They are meant to have the bristles do the work by just placing and moving the toothbrush, so that fewer back and forth strokes are needed.